 If you’re a photographer and your goal is to capture the Aurora, you can join us on our Capture the Atlas Iceland Photo Tour that takes place every September.

 - NOAA Aurora forecast: Space administration Northern Lights forecast.

 If you’re interested in traveling there, I suggest checking our article on the best time and places to see Northern Lights in Iceland.

 2. Whitehorse, Canada’s Yukon

 Canada is the best place to see the Northern Lights in America.

-Northern Canada is a vast territory, with a majority of remote and difficult to reach locations, but there are some accessible places to see Northern Lights in Canada:
+Northern Canada is a vast territory, with a majority of remote and difficult to reach locations, but there are some accessible places to see the Northern Lights in Canada:

 - Yukon: Whitehorse is the official capital of the Northern Lights in Canada, with a very high percentage of Northern Lights nights per year.
 Most people who travel to Canada with this goal in mind, decide Whitehorse as their Northern Lights destination for good reason; plenty of lodging options, easy transportation, Aurora Tours from the city, etc.